AdamusPL/F1-WebApp/README.md

 # F1-WebApp
-WebApp which aims to make ability to see the statistics from predicting driver standings from Formula 1 session (Sprint/Qualifying/Race)
+WebApp which aims to make ability to make predictions of driver standings from Formula 1 session (Sprint/Qualifying/Race) and see statistics from it

 # Functionalities
 After registration/signing-in: